SysdataSpA/KTAndroidArchitecture/DI-Dagger.md

        kapt "com.google.dagger:dagger-compiler:$dagger_version"
 ```
 ### 1.2 Basic implementation steps
-#### 1.2.1 Define a ViewModelFactory that will injext ViewModel providers as soon as they will be needed and will add them to a map so they are as singleton instances.
+Define a ViewModelFactory that will inject ViewModel providers as soon as they will be needed and will add them to a map so they are as singleton instances.
 You will have to add all the ViewModels you create to this map and to the constructor.
 ```kotlin
 @Singleton
 class ViewModelFactory @Inject constructor(application: Application